ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/QDLNyEa.png" height="80%" width="80%" alt="Step 15-1"/>
 </p>

 - When you run Pageant, it will be a hidden icon on the bottom right.
 Click on its icon to open it.
-Click Add Key to add the private key on the computer and close the application.
+Click<b>Add Key</b> to add the private key on the computer and close the application.
 Once the key has been added to Pageant, it is possible to SSH into the private subnets.

 <p align="center">
 <img src="https://i.imgur.com/CD7l7TO.png" height="80%" width="80%" alt="Step 15-2"/>
 </p>

 - SSH into the bastion host to get started.
-Copy the bastion host's public IPv4 address and open PuTTY.
-For the host name, enter ec2-user@(IPv4 address).
-Expand the SSH and select Auth.
-Check Allow agent forwarding and click Open to access the bastion host.
-You will know if you have accessed the bastion host if the IP address on PuTTY matches the Private IPv4 address of the bastion host on the AWS console.
+Copy the bastion host's <b>Public IPv4 address</b> and open PuTTY.
+For the <b>host name</b>, enter ec2-user@(IPv4 address).
+Expand the <b>SSH</b> tab and select <b>Auth</b>.
+Check <b>Allow agent forwarding</b> and click <b>Open</b> to access the bastion host.
+You will know if you have accessed the bastion host if the IP address on PuTTY matches the <b>Private IPv4 address</b> of the bastion host on the AWS console.

 <p align="center">
 <img src="https://i.imgur.com/s6X4Mjv.png" height="80%" width="80%" alt="Step 15-3"/>